-To determine the best fuel treatment for your diesel engine, you should consult your engine owner's manual, ask for recommendations from a trusted mechanic, or research online to find out which products are highly rated and effective.
+To determine the best fuel treatment for your diesel engine, consult your engine owner's manual, ask for recommendations from a trusted mechanic, or research online to determine which products are highly rated and effective.

 What are the different types of diesel fuel treatments and the benefits of each fuel diesel treatment?